singularityhub/sregistry-cli/docs/clients/google-compute.md

 $ sregistry build templates cloud/google/compute/ubuntu/securebuild-2.4.3.json >> config.json
 ```

+At this point you would likely open up the config.json file, and edit to your needs.

 ### Build
 You want to build!
 The commands argument to build can look like any of the following.
 The
 only requirement is a Github repository.
 You are **required** to have your work in version